Dick de Hoog: Political career

-Meanwhile, De Hoog had also commenced his political career and soon became the main leader of the IEV (Indo European Alliance), the most important Indo emancipation movement of the time.
+Meanwhile, De Hoog had also commenced his political career and soon became the main leader of the IEV (Indo-European Alliance), the most important Indo-emancipation movement of the time.
 Founded by Karel Zaalberg in 1919 De Hoog joined the IEV board of directors in 1920.
 In 1922 he became its vice-president and in 1923 its representative in the Volksraad an infant form of parliament.
-When in 1927 he joined the 'Board of Delegates', responsible for the daily administration of the 'Volksraad', he requested honorable discharge of his job with the State Railway organisation.
+When in 1927 he joined the 'Board of Delegates, responsible for the daily administration of the 'Volksraad', he requested an honorable discharge from his job with the State Railway organisation.

 De Hoog was now totally dedicated to his political aspirations.
 After initially having a two-headed presidency De Hoog became the IEV's sole President in 1929.
 That same year De Hoog, lovingly nicknamed the 'Big Boss', was responsible for successfully attracting close to 15,000 members.
 In 1930 he became deputy chairman of the 'Board of Delegates' and vice chairman of the 'Volksraad'.
 By now the IEV had grown into the largest political fraction in the 'Volksraad'.
-In his political functions De Hoog proved to be a skillful administrator, shrewd politician and excellent orator.
-Both friend and foe praised his immaculate memory, subject matter knowledge, discretion and strong work ethic.
+In his political functions, De Hoog proved to be a skillful administrator, shrewd politician, and excellent orator.
+Both friend and foe praised his immaculate memory, subject matter knowledge, discretion, and strong work ethic.

-De Hoog considered solidarity essential to further emancipation and his first priority was to ensure unity within all social layers of the Indo community of the plural and polarized Dutch East Indies.
-Under his leadership the organisation struggled to acquire both civil rights for natives of the colony as well as increased self-determination for the Dutch East Indies.
+De Hoog considered solidarity essential to further emancipation and his priority was to ensure unity within all social layers of the Indo community of the plural and polarized Dutch East Indies.
+Under his leadership, the organisation struggled to acquire both civil rights for natives of the colony as well as increased self-determination for the Dutch East Indies.
 The colonial authorities however continued to procrastinate democratic progress and the Dutch East Indies remained considerably more centralised and conservative than the Netherlands.
 Key issues like uplifting the ban on land ownership for Indos and autonomy for the colony were never resolved.

 Final years

 In 1938 the IEV celebrated De Hoog's 10 years as president and a social fund was named after him.
 He was at the height of his fame and had acquired significant nicknames such as the 'uncrowned King of the IEV' and the 'Indo general'.
-His health however started failing and after several heart failures he suffered a fatal stroke at age 57.
+His health however started failing and after several heart failures, he suffered a fatal stroke at age 57.
 His death in 1939 was front-page news in both the Dutch East Indies and the Netherlands and his burial in Bandung was an impressive event paying homage to his work for the Indo community.

 Although during his lifetime he was widely acknowledged as the undisputed leader of the IEV and a popular and respected champion of Indo emancipation in the Dutch East Indies, his organisation was unable to build up enough influence to reverse the ongoing marginalisation of the vulnerable Indo community.
 After the great change of paradigm during WWII the IEV was unable to surmount the vicissitudes of the clash between Dutch colonialism and the Indonesian independence movement.